Mechanical analysis of a dynamical phase transition for particles in a channel: Model and methods

 We analyse dynamical trajectories over an observation time $t_{\rm obs}$.
 Our results are controlled by the hydrodynamic behavior of the system, so we define a dimensionless observation time $\tau_{\rm obs}=t_{\rm obs}/\tau_L$ where $\tau_L = L^2/D_0$ is the hydrodynamic time scale, in which $D_0=T/(m\gamma)$ is the (bare) particle diffusivity.
-To measure clustering between particles, write $r_{ij}=|\bm{r}_i-\bm{r}_j|$ and define a function $Q$ that interpolates between a value of order unity when particles are very close, and zero when their distance exceeds a cutoff $l_{\rm WCA}=2^{1/6}l_0$ (see \SM\ for details).
+To measure clustering between particles, write $r_{ij}=|\bm{r}_i-\bm{r}_j|$ and define \beq Q(r_{ij}) = \eeq This function interpolates between a value of order unity when particles $i$ and $j$ are very close, and zero when their distance exceeds the cutoff distance $l_{\rm WCA}$.
 The total clustering within a trajectory is measured by integrating over time and summing over all pairs of particles: \beq C(\tau_{\rm obs}) = \frac{D_0}{L^2} \int_0^{t_{\rm obs}} \sum_{1\leq i< j \leq N} Q(r_{ij}(t)) dt \; . \eeq This quantity has been rendered dimensionless through normalisation by the hydrodynamic time scale.